-Discovered: 1700s Westfield, Massachusetts
+Discovered: Late 1700s, Massachusetts

 Westfield Seek-No-Further, originating in Westfield, Massachusetts, at the end of the 1700s, was a popular New England variety in the 1800s, first being distributed to Connecticut (the apple was also named and known as ‘Connecticut’); later it was widely marketed to New York.